PaulSHahn/emacssetup/README.md

 ## Alternative emacs forks & distributions

 There are modified distributions of *emacs* that are more cookie-cutter.
-You may wish to try them, but they won't work with this setup, since they provide their own pre-rolled packages and settings.
+You may wish to try them, but they won't work with this setup.
+They provide their own pre-rolled packages and settings.

 Spacemacs is geared to *emacs* beginners with *vi/vim* experience: